shiroyasha/blog-source/source/posts/2018-11-18-one-year-since-i-started-working-remotely.html.md

 changed the way I approach people.
 It changed the way how I plan out my day.
 Most importantly, it allowed me take full control over my schedule.

-The big question I had one year ago was:
+The big question I had one year ago:

-> Can I be trusted to work as efficiently from my home as from an office?
+Can I be trusted to work as efficiently from my home as from an office?

 The answer is a big yes.
 With great support from my team and company, the transition to a remote role was much less stressful than I anticipated.
 In fact,